 The odd bits of the 250 bit message are used to generate the in-phase (I) component of the message, while the even bits are used to generate the quadrature-phase (Q) component of the message.
-The timing of the odd and even bits are offset by half a chip period.
 The bit rate for each channel shall be 150 bits/sec $\pm 1\%$.

-Each component starts with a 6400 chip preamble described in section 2.2.4 and is spread with the PRN sequence described in section 2.2.3 as shown in Figure 2-2.
+Each component starts with a 6400 chip preamble described in section 2.2.4 and is spread with the PRN code segment described in section 2.2.3 as shown in Figure 2-4.

-The preamble and any bits allocated as '1' are represented by the PRN sequence, bits allocated as '0' are sent as the PRN sequence inverted for the duration of the bit.
+The preamble and any bits allocated as '0' are represented by the PRN sequence, and bits allocated as '1' are sent as the PRN sequence inverted for the duration of the bit as shown in Table 2.4.
 This is the method of modulating data onto the PRN sequence.